aaronszy/spaceshooter/README.md

-# spaceshooter
+# Space Shooter
-Simple space shooter game using pygame
+A simple space shooter game using pygame.